ardanlabs/gotraining/starter-kits/http/README.md

 ### Exercise 1

 **Step 1**
-Add a new set of routes to CRUD User Roles.
+Add a new set of routes to CRUD Reviews.
+A review should have these fields:

+* Store: string
+* Rating: int
+* Comments: string

 **Step 2**
 Add a new piece of middleware to mock authentication.
-Then apply this middleware to the Group of routes that create, update for delete data.
+Then apply this middleware to the Group of routes that create, update or delete data.

 **Step 3**
 Add tests for the new CRUD API.

 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).